peterhinch/micropython-mqtt/README.md

 3. Removed unnecessary workarounds of official ESP32 port for ESP32 loboris fork (Feel free to report issues).
 4. Changed MQTTClient constructor initialization from using a dictionary to using keywords with default parameters.
 It's still possible to use the dictionary for initialization with almost no changes to existing codebase
 5. Made a minimal version of mqtt_as for the ESP8266 to save some RAM
+6. Added support for "unsubscribe"
+7. Added support for recognizing retained publications (makes change in "subs_cb" neccessary as it now has to take 3 args)
-6. All other files are updated to the new changes and are usable (e.g. tests).
+8. All other files are updated to the new changes and are usable (e.g. tests).
-7. Updated documentation to reflect all changes
+9. Updated documentation to reflect all changes

 Motivation for the changes:
 For my project I had to adapt the library to use it on the ESP32 with loboris fork but also use it on my ESP8266 that is short on RAM all the time.